 How Tap Water is Treated in LA

-LA county uses many different treatment methods to purify groundwater when it does not meet accepted standards.
+LA County uses many different treatment methods to purify groundwater when it does not meet accepted standards.
 The type of treatment used depends on the quality of the water and the contaminants in it.

 Particulates like sand or silt can be removed through filtration, while disinfection through UV light or other processes can kill dangerous bacteria or viruses.
 “Blending,” which is a process that involves mixing water from various sources, can also reduce the contaminant levels.